phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 314395
+#Total Number of Tweets: 962623
-#Number of Clinton Tweets: 267088
+#Number of Trump Tweets: 314723
-#Number of Sanders Tweets: 147556
+#Number of Clinton Tweets: 267291
-#Number of Rubio Tweets: 119268
+#Number of Sanders Tweets: 147718
-#Number of Carson Tweets: 59575
+#Number of Rubio Tweets: 119424
-#Number of Bush Tweets: 53765
+#Number of Carson Tweets: 59632
-#Total Number of Tweets:
+#Number of Bush Tweets: 53836
 ---
 ---